Billing Software Tracks Clients. OnTheClock Tracks Staff.

 -

-Plain reporting: hours and labor-cost reports a single admin can read.
+Plain reporting: hours and labor-cost reports that a single admin can read.

 How to Choose the Proper Time Clock Software for Your Law Firm

 Step 1: Count your hourly staff.
-Start with how many non-exempt employees you'll actually track: paralegals, assistants, reception, clerks.
-Pricing here is mostly per user, so your head count drives the real monthly cost.
+Start with how many nonexempt employees you'll actually track: paralegals, assistants, reception, clerks, etc. Pricing here is mostly per user, so your head count drives the real monthly cost.
 A firm of five has very different math than a firm of 30.
 Knowing the number keeps you from overbuying a plan sized for a much larger team.

-Step 2: Name your top problem.
-Decide what hurts most right now.
-Messy payroll exports, suspected time theft, or no budget at all each point to a different tool.
+Step 2: Identify your primary problem.
+Decide what hurts the most right now.
+Messy payroll exports, suspected time theft, or no budget at all point to a different tool.
 Pick the one bottleneck you'd pay to remove today, and let it lead the decision instead of a long wish list.

 Step 3: Check the payroll connection.
 Confirm the clock exports cleanly to whatever you already use for payroll, whether that's QuickBooks, Gusto, ADP, or an accountant on Thomson Reuters.
-A tool that doesn't connect to your payroll just moves the manual work somewhere else.
+A tool that doesn't connect to your payroll just shifts the manual work elsewhere.
 This single check saves your administrator hours every pay period.

 Step 4: Confirm overtime and break rules fit your state.
 Make sure the software handles your state's overtime and break laws, not just the federal baseline.
-Strict states like California demand daily overtime and mandatory breaks that lighter tools miss.
-If you operate where rules are tight, weight this heavily.
+Strict states, like California, demand daily overtime and mandatory breaks that lighter tools miss.
+If you operate where rules are tight, weigh this heavily.

 Step 5: Run the free trial before you commit.
 Test the clock with real staff for a week or two.
-Most tools here offer a free trial with no credit card, so you'll know fast whether the punch flow and reports fit how your office works.
+Most tools here offer a free trial with no credit card required at sign-up, so you'll know quickly whether the punch flow and reports fit how your office works.
 A trial tells you more than any feature list.

 -